Survivor (Destiny's Child album): Background and development

 In July 1999, Destiny's Child released their second studio album The Writing's on the Wall.
 Their breakthrough record, it debuted at number six on the US Billboard 200 with first-week sales of 133,000 units.
 In December, LeToya Luckett and LaTavia Roberson tried to split with Destiny's Child's manager Mathew Knowles, claiming that he was keeping too much of the group's profits and that he favored his daughter Beyoncé Knowles and Kelly Rowland.
 When the accompanying music video for "Say My Name" premiered in February 2000, Roberson and Luckett found out that they were being replaced with Michelle Williams, a former backing vocalist for Monica, and Farrah Franklin, an aspiring singer-actress.
 On March 15, Roberson and Luckett filed a lawsuit against Mathew Knowles and their former bandmates for breach of partnership and fiduciary duties.
 Following the lawsuit, both sides were disparaging towards each other in the media.
 However, the group's prominence and commercial success burgeoned, aided by "Say My Name", which peaked atop the US Billboard Hot 100.
 The Writing's on the Wall subsequently registered a significant rise in sales, ascending towards a new peak at number five on the Billboard 200.

-In July 2000, it was announced that Franklin had departed Destiny's Child mere five months after joining.
+In July 2000, it was announced that Franklin had departed Destiny's Child a mere five months after joining.
 According to the group, Franklin missed a handful of promotional appearances and concerts and was asked to leave the group.
 However, Franklin stated that she quit because of negative energy within the group and her inability to assert any control in decision-making.
 The group had already begun recording material for their third studio album, with Franklin performing backing vocals on several tracks.
 Among those was "Independent Women Part I", which was recorded for the accompanying soundtrack for the 2000 film Charlie's Angels.
 The song was released as a single on August 29.
 A global commercial success, it became the group's third US Billboard Hot 100 and first UK Singles Chart number-one single.
 It was nominated for Best Song Written for a Motion Picture, Television or Other Visual Media at the 43rd Annual Grammy Awards.
 Towards the end of 2000, Roberson and Luckett dropped the portion of their lawsuit aimed at Beyoncé and Rowland in exchange for a settlement, though they continued the action against Mathew Knowles.
 As part of the agreement, both sides were prohibited from speaking about each other publicly.